Mid-range Swordcraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Mid-range Swordcraft - How to Play

-By chipping away opponent's leader HP and developing your Field, your opponent will become wary of finishing from Albert, Levin Stormsaber, forcing them to use EP (Evolution Point).
-Once you see the opponent starting to play defensively, push harder to drain their resources.
+By chipping away at their defense and building a wide field, your opponent will become wary of a lethal from Albert, Levin Stormsaber, so they will use their EP (Evolution Points) to clear your field.
+Once you see them go on the defensive, push an even stronger field to drain their resources.

 Mulligan Guide for the Mid-range Swordcraft

-Mid-Range Swordcraft runs many cards that can be played from the mid-game onwards, so there's a high chance of drawing them even if you don't keep them in your mulligan.
-Therefore, it's more consistent to look for cards that cost 4 or less in your mulligan.
+Midrange Swordcraft runs many cards that can develop the board from the mid-game onwards, so the probability of drawing them is high even without keeping them in your hand.
+Therefore, it's more consistent to look for cards that cost 4 or less during the prep phase.

 Related Articles